co-libri-org/BibHelioTech/README.md

 ### tests

+To be run from your workdir with venv activated, assuming requirements have been installed.

-either run on your workdir, but launch grobid and redis first:
+Make sure to launch grobid and redis through docker first:

     docker compose -f docker-compose.tests.yml up -d
     cp resources/bht-config.yml-dist ./bht-config.yml
+    . venv/bin/activate
     python -m pytest tests

 see tests/README.md for more info on tests